 Your Questions Answered: “I’m in work five days a week and have two days off.
-On the days when I’m not there, we have some carers that get involved in activities.
-But at times, the residents only watch TV.
+On the days when I’m not there, we have some carers that get involved in activities, but at times, the residents only watch TV.
 What activities can I put in place that the residents can do without too much of the carers’ input?”

 This was a question from one of our Facebook members earlier in the year.
-We will be sharing more information on activities for carers and other staff to do over the coming months, but, for now, I would like to suggest a simple way that carers can get involved – multi-sensory storytelling.
+We will be sharing more information on activities for carers and other staff to do over the coming months but for now I would like to suggest a simple way that carers can get involved – multi-sensory storytelling.

 Sharing a story is something all staff can take the time to do when the opportunity arises.
-What might add a little bit of extra ‘oomph’ is making the stories a multi-sensory experience.
+What might add a little bit of extra oomph is making the stories a multi-sensory experience.
 Recently, I worked with some librarians who were involved in this type of work, and it was lovely to hear how people can be supported by storytelling.
-Not every idea will be right for every resident or group of residents, but please adapt the ideas here to your care setting.
+Not every idea will be right for every resident or group of residents, but please feel free to adapt the ideas here to your care setting.

-In its simplest form multi-sensory storytelling means telling a story (or reading an article) and using a number of ‘props’ to help you.
-You can select the props that will have the strongest link, but consider the five senses: sight (something to see), hearing (some sound effects) touch (something to feel), smell (a smell that evokes a memory) and where appropriate, taste (something to eat).
+In its simplest form, multi-sensory storytelling means telling a story (or reading an article) and using a number of props to help you.
+You can select the props that will have the strongest link, but consider the five senses: sight (something to see), hearing (some sound effects), touch (something to feel), smell (a smell that evokes a memory) and where appropriate, taste (something to eat).

-Here are some other tips
+Here are some other tips:

-- Pick a story/article relevant to the individual or group
+- Pick a story/article relevant to the individual or group.

-- Rather than just a straight-forward story – you could do a ‘creative story ‘whereby each person contributes to the next line of the story.
+- Rather than just a straight-forward story you could do a creative story whereby each person contributes to the next line of the story.
 You show a picture/photo/image and step-by-step you ask each member of the group a question that makes up the next line of the story.
-It is important that you as the ‘story guide’ link the next question to the previous response but there are no right or wrong answers, so the story can go wherever you take it.
+It is important that you as the story guide link the next question to the previous response but there are no right or wrong answers, so the story can go wherever you take it.

 - You can also link storytelling to reminiscence sessions.
-These can be real-life stories or imaginary ones.
+These can be real life stories or imaginary ones.
 Pick a topic, some props and see where the story takes you.

 Try this out for yourself, and then chat to the staff you work with and see if they would like to give it a try.
 Perhaps you could run a series of one hour ‘training’ sessions for carers to make them feel more confident about supporting this storytelling activity.
 Good luck.

 Helen Johns is the lead trainer for The Daily Sparkle Activity Coordinator Training and has been developing and delivering our courses since April 2017.
-As well as working for The Daily Sparkle, Helen runs an activity coordinator forum in her local area, provides training and consultancy for care homes in relation to activity and wellbeing and works as an ‘Expert by Experience’ for CQC inspections.
+As well as working for The Daily Sparkle, Helen runs an activity coordinator forum in her local area, provides training and consultancy for care homes in relation to activity and wellbeing and works as an Expert by Experience for CQC inspections.
 You can find details of all upcoming our training courses here.